Medstar Our patients, communities, and facilities demand the best care available, and our team delivers. Called to care. Driven to excellence.

 Medstar is Michigan’s most integrated 911 EMS and mobile healthcare provider, serving more than 235,000 patients in 10 counties each year.

-As temperatures plummet this weekend, there are places you can go to stay warm.
-Warming Centers are available to provide relief for those without shelter or power.
+With frigid temperatures sweeping across Michigan over this weekend, Warming Centers are available to provide relief for those without shelter or power.

 Prolonged exposure to extreme cold can have negative health consequences, including: hypothermia, frostbite, trench foot and chilblains.